cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 Apart from the `printf()`, Mindcode supports new `format()` function, which just outputs the `format` instruction for each of its arguments.

 The `format` instruction searches the text buffer, looking for a placeholder with the lowest number.
 The first occurrence of this placeholder is then replaced by the value supplied to the `format`.
 This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` followed by `printflush` therefore outputs `AB{1}` and not `AAB`.
 On the other hand, `printf("A{0}B", "1{0}2", "X")` outputs `A1X2B` - the placeholder inserted into the text buffer by the `format` instruction is used by the subsequent `format`.
-That opens up a lot of possibilities for building outputs dynamically; for example to print numbers with thousands separators:
+That opens up a lot of possibilities for building outputs dynamically; for example, to print numbers with thousands separators:

 ```Mindcode
 #set target = 8;